 WHY THUUN EXISTS

 None of these is the hard part on its own.
-The hard part is the "and" — making all of it work together, day after day, without dropping a ball.
-Rearranging the same twenty-four hours until everything fits — the meeting that matters, the parent who needs you, the child who is waiting.
+The hard part is the “and” — making all of it work together, day after day, without dropping a ball.
+The same twenty-four hours.
+The meeting that matters.
+The parent who needs you.
+The child who is waiting.

 Good day or bad, the stretch stays the same.
 You already know it is the real achievement.
 It just never gets said.